saimayunus925/questscribe/README.md

 * ###### **CHARACTER** class
   * **Attributes**
     * Name (string): The name of the character.
-    * Personality (*Personality* object): The personality traits of the character, represented by a *Personality* object.
+    * Personality (*PersonalityTraits* object): The personality traits of the character, represented by a *Personality* object.
     * Level (int): The level or experience of the character.
     * Health Points (HP) - int: Represents the character's health or life.
     * Mana (or Energy) Points - int: Represents the character's magical or special abilities.